A lot of women fear menopause

 Pain may be a problem when it comes to having sex, but you can easily solve it with a lubricant.
-The extra sensitivity of the vaginal walls may actually make sex more enjoyable, as well.
+The extra sensitivity of the vaginal walls may actually make sex more enjoyable

 “I look awful.”
 “My body is not attractive anymore.”
 “My body looks disgusting when I’m naked.”
 A lot of menopausal women have low self-esteem in the bedroom due to poor body images.

 Physical changes normally occur as people age, so it’s not just you who developed flabby arms, a saggy belly, and wrinkling skin.
 Your partner